Dm foot care

 • Thick, yellow, or ingrown toenails

 If you see any of these signs, contact your healthcare provider immediately.
-Early treatment is key to avoid serious problems5.
+Early treatment is crucial in preventing serious problems.

 Diabetic foot inspection